actsasrob/lircdo/README.md

 This produces ./catalog_internal.json which is read by the lircdo application on startup.
 This file maps the various HTTPS action callbacks to 0 or 1 LIRC scripts.
 If a script is found that implements the desired action then it is executed by the lircdo application to perform the action (which usually means an IR signal is emitted to control some piece of hardware).

-NOTE: Re-run generate_json_catalog.py anytime changes are made to scripts in the LIRC scripts directory then restart the lircdo service.
+NOTE: Re-run generate_json_catalog.py after changes are made to scripts in the LIRC scripts directory then restart the lircdo service.

 ### DNS/Domain name/SSL Cert

-When the lircdo service is installed it will use Let\'s Encrypt to install and configure an SSL server certificate used to secure and encrypt all communication between the lircdo Alexa skill and the lircdo service.
+When the lircdo service is installed it will use [Let's Encrypt](https://letsencrypt.org/) to install and configure an SSL server certificate used to secure and encrypt all communication between the lircdo Alexa skill and the lircdo service.
 The common name (CN) of the server certificate will match the fully qualified domain name (FQDN) of your lircdo server that you entered when you ran the install script.
-Let\'s Encrypt will perform tests to verify you actually own the FQDN.
-The Let\'s Encrypt client listens on port 80 and then sends a request to the Let\'s Encrypt servers specifying the FQDN.
-The Let\'s Encrypt servers will perform a DNS lookup on the FQDN to obtain the IP address associated with the FQDN.
-The Let\'s Encrypt server will then attempt to connect to port 80 using the IP.
-When everything is configured properly the Let\'s Encrypt client listening on port 80 will receive the request and can verify the FQDN/IP maps to the current server.
+Let's Encrypt will perform tests to verify you actually own the FQDN.
+The Let's Encrypt client listens on port 80 and then sends a request to the Let's Encrypt servers specifying the FQDN.
+The Let's Encrypt servers will perform a DNS lookup on the FQDN to obtain the IP address associated with the FQDN.
+The Let's Encrypt server will then attempt to connect to port 80 using the IP.
+When everything is configured properly the Let's Encrypt client listening on port 80 will receive the request and can verify the FQDN/IP maps to the current server.

-When the lircdo Alexa skill connects to the lircdo service via HTTPS it is configured to verify the coommon name (CN) of the server certificate sent by the lircdo server matches the FQDN.
+When the lircdo Alexa skill connects to the lircdo service via HTTPS it is configured to verify the common name (CN) of the server certificate sent by the lircdo server matches the FQDN.
 If the CN doesn't match the the lircdo Alexa skill will refuse the connection.
 In addition the server certificate must be signed by a trusted certificate authority (CA).
-The Let\'s Encrypt service also acts as a trusted CA.
+The Let's Encrypt service also acts as a trusted CA.

 ### Pulling It All Together